nent/nent/packages/core/src/components/n-views/readme.md

 # N-VIEWS

-The root component is the base container for the view-engine and its child components.
-This element should contain root-level HTML that is global to every view along with [\<n-view\>](/components/n-view) components placed within any global HTML.
+The root element is the base container for the view-engine and its child elements.
+This element should contain root-level HTML that is global to every view along with [\<n-view\>](/components/n-view) elements placed within any global HTML.

-This component is the root container for all routing.
+This element is the root container for all routing.
 It provides an entry-point for the content-routing.

 For more routing information, check out the [routing](/routing) documentation.